hevody/gomugomuno/README.md

-I will make an html that will get the location or coordinates of whoever clicks on the link, I don't know if it works on github tho?
+I will make an html, I don't know if it works on github tho?

 UPDATE: VERY VILLAIN ARC VERSION LMAO